JPBrickhouse/10-Template-Engine-Employees/README.md

 - There are several tests included with the repo
 - These tests confirm that the classes and subclasses are built correctly
 - To run the tests...
-    - Use the command line to locate the clone repo and make it your current director
+    - Use the command line to locate the cloned repo and make it your current directory
     - Simply type `npm run test` in the command line
     - The output information will confirm whether the tests have passed or failed